dbus-cxx/dbus-cxx/doc/building-from-source.md

 In order to build the tools, you will need the following libraries, in addition to the above:

-libpopt
+* libpopt
-libcppgenerate
+* libcppgenerate

 On Debian-based systems, you should be able to install popt with the following commands(as root/sudo):

     apt-get install libpopt-dev

-In order to configure the tools, set -DENABLE_TOOLS=ON when calling CMake
+In order to configure the tools, set -DENABLE\_TOOLS=ON when calling CMake

 libcppgenerate can be found here: https://github.com/rm5248/libcppgenerate

+libcppgenerate is bundled with dbus-cxx; to disable using the bundled version, pass -DTOOLS\_BUNDLED\_CPPGENERATE=off when configuring.

 ## 3. Smart Pointer information

-DBus-cxx requires at least C++11 to work properly.
-Because the library makes extensive use of smart pointers, it will use C++11 for the implementation.
+DBus-cxx requires at least C++17 to work properly.
+Because the library makes extensive use of smart pointers, it will use the standard C++ shared\_ptr for the implementation.

 ## 4. Documentation Generation

 To generate the documentation, you will need:

-doxygen
+* doxygen
-graphviz
+* graphviz
-xsltproc
+* xsltproc

 On Debian-based systems, you should be able to install with the following commands(as root/sudo):